 On international flights, Air China offers First class, Business and Economy class on some aircraft, whilst others will have just a Business Class and Economy Class cabin.

 This cabin offers individual seat pod style flat bed seats, in a 1x2x1 layout.
 Most aircraft cabins are quite modern and presented in a quite clean state.
 They are spacious, offer good privacy and there is a large IFE screen.
 The seat cushioning is firm, and they do not offer a soft mattress for the turndown service.
 The duvet and pillow supplied is good, although extra pillows are in short supply.
-The onboard catering is ranked 3 to 4-Star standards, with the Chinese menu generally of a better standard than the Western meal options.
+The onboard catering is satisfactory, with the Chinese menu generally of a better standard than the Western meal options.
 A good choice of wines are available.
 A small amenity kit is provided, slippers and nice pyjamas (it is advisable to select the largest size for comfort).
 Cabin staff service can be good, but as a large airline there will always be some variations and slight lack in consistency.
-Most staff have some understand of English and can have dialogue with you, and staff language skills are improving year on year.
-Choice of reading materials is limited – you will get English language Chinese newspapers offered, and maybe Time of Newsweek, but little other choice.
+Most staff have some understanding of English and can have dialogue with you, and staff language skills are improving year on year.
+Choice of reading materials is limited – you will get English language Chinese newspapers offered, and maybe Time or Newsweek, but little other choice.
 The IFE system is patchy, and you may find that the responsiveness is very slow.
 Choice of Western movies is offered, as are some TV programmes, but don’t expect much in the way of new releases and many movies are quite old.
 It is also quite common to find that the IFE guide in your seat pocket has little relevance to the programmes actually being shown on the flight.

 Most Air China long haul aircraft offer flat bed seats, arranged in a 2x2x2 layout.
 There is a newer type of seat on Boeing 777-300ER and Boeing 747-8 aircraft (quite similar to Lufthansa newest seat), and a slightly wider, older style seat on Airbus A330 aircraft.
 Both offer reasonable comfort, and a nice duvet and pillow are provided.
 Pyjamas appear to have been discontinued, but you will receive an amenity kit and pair of slippers.
 The onboard catering is not that different to First Class above, and again you might find that Chinese menu standards are better than Western options.
 Cabin staff service is efficient and staff work hard through the meal services, and the same comments apply for language skills.
 The IFE system is patchy, and you may find that the responsiveness is very slow.
-Choice of reading materials is limited – you will get English language Chinese newspapers offered, and maybe Time of Newsweek, but little other choice.
+Choice of reading materials is limited – you will get English language Chinese newspapers offered, and maybe Time or Newsweek, but little other choice.
 Choice of Western movies is offered, as are some TV programmes, but don’t expect much in the way of new releases and many movies are quite old.
 It is also quite common to find that the IFE guide in your seat pocket has little relevance to the programmes actually being shown on the flight.

 Air China Economy class seats provide a reasonable standard of comfort, with an average seat pitch and legroom.
 For the Cabin Seat Layout plans, we suggest you refer to our Airline Seat Plans guide where you can view Air China aircraft cabin layouts.
-A blanket and pillow are provided, both at a 3-Star quality level.
-The Economy class onboard catering is ranked at 3-Star standard, with a choice of Chinese or Western meal options.
+A blanket and pillow are provided, both meeting a reasonable standard.
+The Economy class onboard catering is generally satisfactory, with a choice of Chinese or Western meal options.
 Quantity of food provided is okay, but don’t expect any culinary delights on most routes.
 Chinese tea is served with the meal and you might have to ask a few times if you want to get a beer or wine served – and these very often are served warm and not chilled.
 The cabin staff tend to be younger in this cabin (compared to First or Business) and most are quite enthusiastic and have a pleasant demeanour.
 They are trained with standard English language phrases, and you may find that some questions you ask are met by puzzlement – persevere and they will normally get an English speaking member of staff to help.
 The IFE system is patchy, and you may find responsiveness very slow.
 Choice of Western movies is offered as are some TV programmes, but don’t expect much in the way of new releases and many movies are quite old.
 It is also common to find that the IFE guide in your seat pocket has little relevance to the programmes actually being shown on the flight.

 The majority of domestic flights are operated by narrowbody Boeing 737 or Airbus A320/321 aircraft types, although some busier routes may use Airbus A330 or Boeing 77 aircraft.
 The onboard product has First Class seats, quite wide and configured 2×2, and standard Economy 3×3 seating.
 Due to intensity of use, some of these aircraft are looking more dated and worn inside the cabin for seat condition and décor.
 A meal or snack is normally served in both cabins, subject to flight duration – shorter 60-90 mins flights may only offer a beverage.